 posts/**/* to prevent ambiguity.
 The content files would map as shown below:

 ... ├── content │ ├── products # all pages in this folder map to "product" model except _index.md │ │ ├── _index.md │ │ ├── product1.md │ │ ├── product2.md │ │ └── product3.md │ ├── posts # all pages in this folder map to "post" model │ │ ├── post1.md │ │ ├── post2.md │ │ └── post3.md │ ├── index.md # maps to "home" model because it is singleInstance │ └── about.md # maps to "generic_page" model ...

 Themes can have CMS editable data files of the following extensions:

 .toml.
 Data files must be nested under a folder specified by

-dataDir property (which could be an empty string specifying the root folder).
+dataDir property, which can be defined as an empty string to specify the site's root folder).